-5. Appendix A - Important Deadlines
+5. APPENDIX A - IMPORTANT DEADLINES

-The following timeline should be followed when conducting an Australian Competitive Play Juniors Event.
+The following timeline should be followed when conducting an Australian Competitive Play Juniors Tournament.

-National Series Signature, Premier & Junior Series Junior Development & Community Series Entries Open 6 weeks prior to scheduled event start Close of entries 28 days prior to scheduled event start 10 or 14 days prior to scheduled event start 7 or 10 days prior to scheduled event start Acceptance list released 27 days prior to scheduled event start 9 or 13 days prior to scheduled event start 6 or 9 days prior to scheduled event start Withdrawal deadline 7 days prior to scheduled event start Updated acceptance list 6 days prior to scheduled event start Seedings and draw list released from the MA 5 days prior to scheduled event start Finalise doubles pairings On-site during 5 days before start of main draw the event tart of main draw Qualifying draw released (if required) Not Applicable 3 days before start of main draw Not Applicable Main Draw released (if there is no qualifying) 1 day before start of main draw 3 days before start of main draw Main Draw released (if there is qualifying) Not Applicable 1 to 3 days before the start of main draw Not Applicable
+National Series Signature (Open or Closed), Premier & Junior Series Junior Development & Community Series Entries Open Minimum 6 weeks prior to scheduled tournament start Close of entries 28 days prior to scheduled tournament start 10 or 14 days prior to scheduled tournament start 7 or 10 days prior to scheduled tournament start Acceptance list released 27 days prior to scheduled tournament start 9 or 13 days prior to scheduled tournament start 6 or 9 days prior to scheduled tournament start Withdrawal deadline 7 day s prior to scheduled tourn ament start Updated acceptance list 6 days prior to scheduled tournament start Seedings and draw list released from the MA 5 days prior to scheduled tournament start Finalise doubles pairings On-site during the tournament 5 days neture start of main draw Qualifying draw released (if required) Not Applicable 3 days before start of main draw Not Applicable Main Draw released (if there is no qualifying) 1 day before start of main draw 3 days before s tart of main draw Main Draw released (if there is qualifying) Not Applicable 1 to 3 days before the start of main draw Not Applicable

-- Where a Signature or Premier Series Event is held the same week as an ITF World Tennis Tour Juniors event, the qualifying and main draw will not be released until the day before the relevant Signature or Premier Series is scheduled to begin. - Every effort should be made to schedule Signature or Premier Series Events so that they do not begin until qualifying of the overlapping ITF World Tennis Tour Juniors Qualifying event is complete.
+- Where a Signature or Premier Series tournament is held the same week as an ITF World Tennis Tour Juniors tournament, the qualifying and main draw will not be released until the day before the relevant Signature or Premier Series is scheduled to begin. - Every effort should be made to schedule Signature or Premier Series Tournaments so that they do not begin until qualifying of the overlapping ITF World Tennis Tour Juniors Qualifying tournament is complete.

-In this instance, any player who remains committed to the preceding ITF World Tennis Tour Juniors event at the time that the Signature or Premier Series draw is due to be released, must NOT be included in the Signature or Premier Series draw.
+In this instance, any player who remains committed to the preceding ITF World Tennis Tour Juniors tournament at the time that the Signature or Premier Series draw is due to be released, must NOT be included in the Signature or Premier Series draw.

-Where a Signature or Premier Series overlaps with the Main Draw of an ITF World Tennis Tour Juniors event, the "Entering two events at the same time" rule applies.
-No player shall be able to play and lose an ITF World Tennis Tour Juniors match and in so doing end their commitment to that ITF World Tennis Tour Juniors event and then compete in an overlapping Signature or Premier Series event on the same day.
+Where a Signature or Premier Series overlaps with the Main Draw of an ITF World Tennis Tour Juniors tournament, the "Entering two tournaments at the same time" rule applies.
+No player shall be able to play and lose an ITF World Tennis Tour Juniors match and in so doing end their commitment to that ITF World Tennis Tour Juniors tournament and then compete in an overlapping Signature or Premier Series tournament on the same day.

-• Special regulations may apply to National Series events, in which case these regulations will be advertised prior to the event via the event fact sheet.
+Special regulations may apply to National Series tournaments, in which case these regulations will be advertised prior to the tournament via the tournament fact sheet.

-6. Appendix B - Draw Formats
+6. APPENDIX B - DRAW FORMATS

 6.1.
-Monrad
+MONRAD